In this Article

 Here is what you can expect to see in your 10-week ultrasound scan.

 - You might see your baby moving at the 10-week ultrasound.
-You will also expect to see your baby’s hands, feet, and head clearly.
+You can also expect to see your baby’s hands, feet, and head clearly.

 - As your little one’s skin will be transparent, you may also see the internal organs.